-In 1998 Krolik left the Swiss municipality Vitznau and came to Frankfurt for the first time to work for the Tigerpalast.
-There, under the then executive Michelin-starred chef Viktor Stampfer, Krolik enhanced his feeling for perfectly coordinated aromas and creative compositions as chef gardemanger.
-After a one-year stay at the Vierseithof Luckenwalde, Krolik joined the Park Restaurant of Brenners Park Hotel & Spa in 2000 and took it over four years later as “chef de cuisine”.
-At Brenners Park Hotel, one of the most renowned hotels in Germany, Andreas Krolik upgraded his modern-classic cuisine continuously and was rewarded with a first star by the Michelin Guide in 2005.
-However, true to his maxim “Whoever stops wanting to be better, has stopped being good”, in the following years Krolik showed with how much creativity, artisanal precision and, in particular, passion, he works for a balanced interplay of texture and aromas.
-This consistent process of enhancement of Krolik’s culinary style was finally rewarded with two Michelin stars in November 2010.
+In 1998, his way from Vitznau in Switzerland led him to the Tigerpalast in Frankfurt for the first time.
+As Chef Gardemanger, Krolik solidified his flair for perfectly balanced flavors and creative compositions here.
+In 2000, Krolik moved to the Park Restaurant of Brenners Park Hotel & Spa, which he took over as "Chef de Cuisine" 4 years later.
+At Brenners Park Hotel, one of the most renowned hotels in Germany, Andreas Krolik continuously developed his modern-classic cuisine, which the Guide Michelin rewarded with the first star in 2005.
+But true to his maxim, "He who stops wanting to be better has stopped being good," Krolik showed in the years that followed how much creativity, precision craftsmanship, and, above all, a passion he uses to achieve a balanced interplay between texture and flavors.
+This consistent process of further developing Krolik's kitchen style was finally rewarded with two Michelin stars in November 2010.

 Whoever identifies the wishes of his guests without asking, whoever does not only perform the role of a host but lives it, whoever can perfectly mediate between the culinary philosophy and the demands of the guests, may refer to himself as “Maître:sse”.
-Boris Häbel, Alexandra Himmel and Miguel Martin are such Maîtres, a host which conducts the service silently and attentively with fine grandezza and a competent reference person for the guests.
-The friendly service always acts discreetly and without hectic, who has already guaranteed fine dining culture at the highest level for many years.
+Boris Häbel and Alexandra Himmel are such Maîtres, a host who conducts the service silently and attentively with fine grandezza and a competent reference person for the guests.
+The friendly service always acts discreetly and without being hectic, which has already guaranteed fine dining culture at the highest level for many years.
 It‘s the relaxed calm and warmth that the friendly team radiates, which gives the guest the unmistakable feeling to have reached a culinary refuge of a special kind.
 The entire service team fills this idea of hospitality with life and gives the guests this feeling.
 The role of the “Maître” seems to be tailor-made for them; they couldn´t have imagined any different professional life.